fshowalter/movielog-archive/reviews/the-boogie-man-will-get-you-1942.md

 ---
 _The Boogie Man Will Get You_ is not a good film.
 But for fans of Boris Karloff and Peter Lorre, it is, at times, an entertaining one.
 Despite the title, it is not a horror film, but rather a dark comedy in the vein of _Arsenic and Old Lace (1944)_.
 And to that end, Karloff and Lorre make a fine pair of lovable murderers.

-The plot involves a young divorcee, Winnie, who wants to buy Karloff's crumbling tavern home and turns it into an inn.
+The plot involves a young divorcee, Winnie, who wants to buy Karloff's crumbling tavern home and turn it into an inn.
 Karloff agrees to sell, provided he can stay on and finish his experiments in his basement laboratory.

 Of course, Winnie doesn't know that Karloff's experiments involve trying to create an army of atomic supermen to win the war.
 Or that his test subjects consist of the various traveling salesmen that knock on his door.
 Or that all his experiments have been fatal failures, leaving him with a small morgue full of corpses.
 One would think this sort of thing would have come up during the walk-through, but the film gives Winnie the mental acuity of a toddler.